 K40 Laser - Entry 9: Successful Test of Art from Illustrator

-From there the .dxf file is loaded into Inkscape, an open source vector graphics program to convert it to Laserdrw file.
+From there the .svg file is loaded into Inkscape, an open source vector graphics program to convert it to Laserdrw file.
 The file(s) is/are next loaded into Laserdraw, the software provided with the laser.

 There are two files: one for a vector engraving of the details, like the fin rays and gills, and a second that is the vector cutting.
 I exported these as two separate files as I do not believe that Laserdrw supports layers.
 I was worried that the two files would not align, but they did! the above image is 3mm birch plywood.
 I don't recall the exact power and speed settings, but I'll post them as a progress.
 I have opted to stay with this software combination for now.
 I attempted to install Wood Whisperer, a free laser cutter software, but I could not get it to function properly.
 There would be advantages to this software, namely not having to do so many steps.
-I'll safe a reinstall attempt for a moment when I am a little more daring.
+I'll save a reinstall attempt for a moment when I am a little more daring.

 Here is the final version cut and engraved from 3mm mdf.
 Perhaps a little too much burning, but a real solid first real try.
 Maybe an adjustment of the "Z" axis is in order.
 Now that I have a degree of confidence with the machine, I will begin some upgrades.
-I'll most like begin with the exhaust system since that appears to be the weakest, and I don't want to continue to stink up the house.
+I'll most likely begin with the exhaust system since that appears to be the weakest, and I don't want to continue to stink up the house.